kingdee60/SuperBowlPrediction/README.md

 ###  Technology Advancement

-A deep look into the concepts of predicition and neura networks to find the next winner of the Super Bowl everytime!
+A deep look into concepts of predicition and neural networks to find the next winner of the Super Bowl everytime!

 ![image](https://user-images.githubusercontent.com/104388678/192389870-63ad38ed-45df-4367-9983-fda9954eb42b.png)